Twisting instabilities in elastic ribbons with inhomogeneous pre-stress: a macroscopic analog of thermodynamic phase transition: Discussion and conclusions

 \subsection{Summary of findings}

-In this paper, we have studied elastic ribbons subject to large, uniaxial pre-stress that is inhomogeneous in the cross-section.
+In this paper, we have studied elastic ribbons subject to uniaxial pre-stress that is inhomogeneous in the cross-section.
 In our experiments (discussed in \S\ref{sec:methodsexpts}), we fabricated these ribbons using a stretch-and-bond procedure (\emph{cf.}~Figs.~\ref{fig:problemdefn}a--d) to yield a pre-stress that is non-zero only in a central region of relative area $\chi$.
 More broadly, a similar distribution of pre-stress could equally arise in an initially unstressed ribbon, in which the inner region contracts relative to the outer region due to active changes such as growth or inflation \citep{koehl2008,siefert2019,gao2020,siefert2020a,moulton2020}.

 Because the pre-stress is mirror-symmetric about the ribbon centerline, classical 1D models predict zero spontaneous curvature and twist and so are unable to describe the torsional instability.
 Therefore, the ribbon serves as a model system to test and apply novel dimension-reduction tools when standard theories do not apply.
 In \S\ref{sec:ribbonmodel} we adapted the extensible ribbon model recently developed by \cite{audoly2021b} to incorporate pre-stress.
 This model successfully captures the salient features of the system observed in experiments and numerical simulations: these include when buckled phases co-exist under a controlled end-to-end displacement and rotation, and the preferred values of the twist rate (away from boundaries and perversions).
+As well as neglecting strain gradients (and hence microscopic instabilities) and describing only solutions with zero centerline bending, a key assumption of the ribbon model is that the strains are small; in particular, the pre-strain satisfies $p \ll 1$.
+While the assumption $p \ll 1$ may appear to be overly restrictive, we obtained good quantitative agreement with experiments and FEM simulations for pre-strains up to $p = 0.6$.
+In addition, the non-dimensionalization introduced in Eq.~\eqref{eqn:nondim} indicates that the system depends on $p$ only via the re-scaled pre-strain $P = p/\eta^2$, where $\eta = O(h/a)$ is the slenderness parameter defined in Eq.~\eqref{eqn:defneta}.
+It is for this reason that the phase diagram in Fig.~\ref{fig:ribbonvalidity}a is plotted with $P$ on the vertical axis, and the minimum pre-strain for torsional buckling to occur before Euler buckling, $p_{c_1}$, scales as $h^2/a^2$ (recall Eq.~\eqref{eqn:defnpcrit1}).
+It follows that the torsional instability can be observed with \emph{arbitrarily small} pre-strain $p$ by using a strip with sufficiently small thickness-to-width ratio, $h/a$.